spacetelescope/jdaviz/docs/specviz/displaying.rst

 Vmin and Vmax
 -------------

-Minimum and maximum values of the y axis.
+Minimum and maximum values of the Y axis.

 Percentile
 ----------

 Sets the bounds of the plot (Vmin and Vmax) such that the selected percentage of the data is shown in the viewer.
 Editing either bound manually changes the "Percentile" selection to "Custom."